nodejs/node/doc/api/deprecations.md

 `CallbackScope`, or the high-level `AsyncResource` class.

 <a id="DEP0098"></a>
-### DEP0098: AsyncHooks Embedder AsyncResource.emit{Before,After} APIs
+### DEP0098: AsyncHooks Embedder AsyncResource.emitBefore and AsyncResource.emitAfter APIs

 Type: Runtime

-The embedded API provided by AsyncHooks exposes emit{Before,After} methods which are very easy to use incorrectly which can lead to unrecoverable errors.
+The embedded API provided by AsyncHooks exposes `.emitBefore()` and `.emitAfter()` methods which are very easy to use incorrectly which can lead to unrecoverable errors.

 Use [`asyncResource.runInAsyncScope()`][] API instead which provides a much safer, and more convenient, alternative.
 See